dell/omnia/docs/source/OmniaInstallGuide/Ubuntu/InstallAITools/Llama.rst

 Deploying Dell Enterprise Pretrained model on the cluster
 ===========================================================

 This guide provides a step-by-step approach to deploy the pretrained model from `Dell Enterprise Hub <https://dell.huggingface.co/>`_.
-The Meta-Llama-3.1-8b-Instruct model will be deployed as a sample model on a ``kube_control_plane`` node, specifically optimized for ``NVIDIA platforms``.
+The Meta-Llama-3.1-8b-Instruct model will be deployed as a sample model on a ``kube_control_plane`` node, specifically optimized for **NVIDIA** platforms.
 The model is containerized and validated to run seamlessly on the latest Dell hardware.
 By following this documentation, users can deploy the model, run inferences, or delete the service using a standalone Python script.

-The python script is located in the ``omnia/example/ai_examples/dell_pretrained_model`` directory.
+The python script is located in the ``omnia/example/ai_examples/nvidia/dell_pretrained_model`` directory.
 The python script file is named ``dell_pretrained_model_nvidia.py``.

 Prerequisites
 --------------